 Thankfully I was able to finish this blog today.
 I just hope this one stays on here.
 Thanks for taking the time to travel with us and I hope you enjoyed seeing some of the sights that we saw.

-- Feathered friends make a fine photoblog from this #Fujifilm #S1800 owner http://t.co/UDcfjtdC4G
+- Feathered friends make for a fantastic photoblog by this #Fujifilm #HS20EXR user http://t.co/2yXz4RALez